-The UK's productivity shortfall dominated its economic challenges in the years between the global financial crisis of 2008 and the emergence of Covid-19 in 2020.
+The UK's productivity shortfall dominated its economic challenges in the years between the global financial crisis (GFC) of 2008 and the emergence of Covid-19 in 2020.
 Labour productivity stagnated for over a decade and contributed to the UK's real wage squeeze, prolonged fiscal consolidation, and, arguably, the Brexit vote.
-The productivity shortfall emerging since 2008 reached 25 log points by 2019 (Figure 1).1
+The productivity shortfall emerging since 2008 reached 21 log points by 2019 (Figure 1a).1 While productivity growth in other countries also slowed down after the GFC, the slowdown in the UK was particularly stark (Figure 1b).2

-A growth accounting exercise indicates that reduced capital deepening - capital shallowing - accounts for between one-quarter and one-third of the slowdown.
+In a growth accounting exercise, reduced capital deepening - capital shallowing - accounts for between one-quarter and one-third of the slowdown in the market sector.
 But what caused such capital shallowing?
-In our view it was partly due to an increase in labour supply that came at a time when capital markets were impaired.
+We present evidence that it was partly due to an increase in labour supply that came at a time when capital markets were impaired.
 Between 2005 and 2019, the labour force expanded by almost 4 million, or 12.5%.
-That expansion was partly domestic (owing to rising participation rates, especially at older ages), but mostly external on account of inward migration.
+That expansion was partly driven by rising participation rates, especially at older ages, but mostly driven by inward migration.

-In the long run, labour productivity should be independent of labour supplied.
-Our view, however, is that domestic and global sources of increased labour supply weighed on labour productivity growth during an extensive 'medium-run' from the mid-2000s.
-This depressed labour productivity and real wages during an adjustment phase.
-Consistent with the micro-economic evidence, the view does not imply that labour supplied by older persons or migrants 'undercut' wage-setting, it was just that greater labour supply pushed down on real wages generally.
+Standard growth models suggest that in the long run labour productivity is independent of the quantity of labour supplied.
+Nevertheless, it appears likely that increased labour supply weighed on labour productivity growth and real wages during a prolonged adjustment phase from the mid-2000s.
+Consistent with the micro-economic evidence, this does not imply that labour supplied by older persons or migrants 'undercut' wage-setting, it was just that greater labour supply pushed down on real wages generally.